adshastri/all-purpose-rap-manager/README.md

 # All-Purpose Rap Playlist Manager

 This is a manager for the playlist "All-Purpose Rap" on Spotify owned by Aneesh Deshpande.
-The intention was to curate it to only have well-liked songs but making it collaborative meant that anyone could add to it.
+The intention was to curate it to only have well-liked songs, but making it collaborative meant that anyone could add to it.
 This allows anyone to request a song for addition or removal, and a majority of the admins have to agree to the proposal.

 Visit: http://ec2-34-226-193-24.compute-1.amazonaws.com:3000/

 ## Contributing
 ### What you will need
-* This is a Node.js app, so you will need node and npm installed.
+* Node and npm.
 * MongoDB installed and running.
 See: https://docs.mongodb.com/manual/installation/
 * Spotify Client credentials.
 Create an app at: https://developer.spotify.com/my-applications/#!/applications
 * Fork the repository and clone it onto your machine.